EMMAA Models Page¶

 Link to statement details¶

-Multiple tabs display the model statements descibing relevant biological mechanisms.
-To see further details regarding a mechanism, browse its evidence from literature and databases and submit curations, links to a separate page are generated for all statements where possible.
+To see further details regarding a mechanism, links to a separate page are generated for all statements where possible.
 To read more about that page, see: EMMAA Statement Evidence Page.

 The page also displays properties of the current state of the model, namely, the distribution of statement types, the top 10 agents in the model, the distribution of knowledge sources (reading systems and databases) of model statements and the statements with the most support from various knowledge bases.
 The table with most supported statements also has a button “All statements” clicking on which a user can be redirected to a page showing all statements in the model: EMMAA All Statements Page.
-It is also possible to get redirected to all statements page by clicking on any statement type in “Statement Types Distribution” plot (the statements will be filtered to this type in this case).
 Further, the page shows how the number of statements in the model has evolved over time, and which statements were added to the model during the most recent update.

-The model analysis/testing tab contains information about the results of using the model on a selected “test” corpus.
-Test corpora consist of Statements representing observations.
-These can either be considered properties that the model is expected to satisfy (model validation or testing) or unexplained data that model analysis is used to explain (model analysis).
-At the top of the model analysis/testing tab, a drop down menu displays which test corpus was used for the currently displayed test results.
+At the top of the tests tab, a drop down menu displays which test corpus was used for the currently displayed test results.
 Clicking on the drop down menu will display all available test corpora for the current model.
 Clicking “Load Test Results” will load the test results for the selected test corpus.

 If any new tests were applied in the latest test run of the model they are shown under New Applied Tests.
 A green check mark is shown for tests that passed and a red cross is shown for the tests that did not.
 The marks can be clicked on and link to a detailed test results page where the detailed path(s) or a reason for the model not having passed the test will be shown.
 To read more about the detailed test results page, see: EMMAA Detailed Test or Query Results.